conradhale/ts-for-gir/examples/gio-2-list-model/README.md

 }
 ```

+## How It Works

+The `declare` statements provide TypeScript with the method signatures it needs for type checking, while the `vfunc_*` methods provide the actual implementations.
+GJS automatically creates the public interface methods that delegate to these virtual functions.

+This approach gives you:
+- ✅ Full TypeScript type safety
+- 🎯 Clean separation of concerns
+- 🔧 No duplicate method implementations
+- 🚀 Automatic delegation to virtual functions

 ## Key Benefits

 1. **Less Boilerplate**: Only implement the methods you actually need to override
 2. **Better Type Safety**: TypeScript will catch missing virtual method implementations
 3. **Matches GObject-Introspection**: Follows the actual GObject pattern where only virtual methods need implementation
 4. **Automatic Methods**: Regular interface methods are provided by the GObject runtime
+5. **Elegant TypeScript Integration**: Uses `declare` for clean type declarations without implementation duplication

 ## How Virtual Methods Work